Anaesthetic Awareness Compensation Claims

 Having any form of surgery can feel like a daunting and nerve wracking occasion, but with excellent NHS healthcare system and world leading surgical teams, the UK benefits from some of the best care possible.
 Unfortunately, mistakes do still happen, and the consequences of these can be devastating to the patients and families involved, not least from a psychological point of view.

 It may sound like something that only occurs in horror films, but occasionally complications with anaesthetic and an aesthetician error can lead a patient to wake up mid-surgery.
 This harrowing event can have a significant impact on a victim.
-If you have suffered from anaesthetic awareness and it can be proven that you were conscious whilst surgery was taking place, you may be eligible to make a claim for compensation, and our experienced solicitors would be pleased to support you.
+If you have suffered from anaesthetic awareness and it can be proven that you were conscious whilst surgery was taking place, you may be eligible to make a claim for compensation.

 How does anaesthetic awareness happen?